mujou0612/observableJS/README.md

-ObservableJS: A tiny function to create objects with 'observable' properties.
+ObservableJS: Make object properties 'observable'.
 =============

-ObservableJS can turn javascript objects with property/value pairs into 'observale' ones.
-The 'observable' objects here indicates that properties will trigger specific hooked event handlers when they are got changed(updated/removed).
+ObservableJS can turn javascript object properties into 'observale' ones.
+The 'observable' here indicates that properties will trigger specific pre-hooked event handlers when they get changed(updated/removed).

-Observable objects provide a more modular way to organize behaviors on client-side data model when building web apps.
+Making propertis Observable provide a modular way to organize behaviors on client-side data model when building web apps.

 ###- Create observable objects###
 Create an observable object with observableJS is quite straightforward: